 We will laugh at difficult times when we look back on them.

 Pain is temporary – but the stories live forever.

 Avoid simple work or tasks so that you have a story to tell.

-4. You should avoid the easy because legacy is built on accomplishing the impossible.
+4. You should avoid simple work because legacy is built on accomplishing the impossible.

 The mind of man has made multiple lists of what is impossible.

-Experts have boldly proclaimed that computers would have limited impact on our world, that man would never fly, and that the 4-minute mile would not ever be broken.
+Experts have boldly proclaimed that computers would have a limited impact on our world, that man would never fly, and that the 4-minute mile would never be broken.

 Impossible is just an excuse to settle for less.

 Are you settling for what has been done already?

 Yes, you might fail in your attempt at greatness.